Idea-Pool/topics/docs/VALUE_STREAM.md

 * The **benefits** of participating in the Education stream include
   * ...

-For more information about the stream, please turn to [Sandor Orosz][sorosz]
+For more information about the stream, please turn to [Sandor Orosz][sorosz].

 ### Open Source